bioub/Project_Electron/README.md

 - `Import Images`
 - `Export Selection in WebP`

-`Import Images` can call the `importImages` but will have to notify the renderer process that new images are available.
+`Import Images` can call the `importImages` function but will have to notify the renderer process that new images are available.
 Use main to renderer communication with the preload script.

 `Export Selection in WebP` should only be available when a selection is made in the renderer process so you will have to do renderer to main communication with the preload script to enable/disable the menu.

-When we click on the menu
+When we click on the menu we will have to call the `exportImages` function with the selection coming from the renderer process.

 ## Multiple windows